On boundary points of minimal continuously Hutchinson invariant sets: Singular boundary points on the curve of inflections

 \begin{lemma} In the boundary $\partial\minvset{CH}$, the starting point of every global arc, except at most $12d+5d^{2}$ of them, is either a point of $C^{1}$-inflection, $C^{2}$-inflection or of bouncing type.
 Besides, we have $2|\mathcal{I}_{1}|+|\mathcal{I}_{2}| \leq |\mathcal{G}| \leq |\mathcal{B}|+2|\mathcal{I}_{1}|+|\mathcal{I}_{2}|+12d+5d^{2}$. \end{lemma}

-\begin{proof} Proposition~\ref{prop:INFLglobal} show that every point of $C^{1}$-inflection is the starting point of a global arc while Proposition~\ref{prop:C1INFLECTION} show that every point of $C^{1}$-inflection is the starting point of two global arcs.
+\begin{proof} Proposition~\ref{prop:INFLglobal} shows that every point of $C^{2}$-inflection is the starting point of a global arc while Proposition~\ref{prop:C1INFLECTION} shows that every point of $C^{1}$-inflection is the starting point of two global arcs.
 It follows that $2|\mathcal{I}_{1}|+|\mathcal{I}_{2}| \leq |\mathcal{G}|$.

 Then, we list every possible starting point for a global arc (Lemma~\ref{lem:globalorientation} proves that global arcs cannot be closed loops).

 Since points of extruding type are not starting points of global arcs (see Proposition~\ref{prop:extruding}), every global arc either starts at a point at infinity or at a point of $\mathcal{Z}(PQ) \cup \mathfrak{I}_{R}$.